deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 Turn up the rotor frequency and re-simulate
 *******************************************

 Let's turn up the rotor frequency from 0 Hz to 1 kHz.
+Note, that we do not add another method to the ``sim`` object, but update the method at index 0 with a new method.

 .. doctest::